Common Questions About Visiting Catalina Island

 What types of tours are offered on Catalina Island?

 Name the mode or theme, and a Catalina tour probably exists!
-Boat tours, kayaking, and paddle boarding, golf cart excursions, helicopter rides, fly fishing, ecotours, cultural tours, food tours, photography tours, underwater diving, and snorkeling outings…they literally offer something for everyone.
-Most tours last 2-6 hours and include round-trip transport, gear, and an expert guide.
+Boat tours, kayaking, and paddle boarding, golf cart excursions, helicopter rides, fly fishing, ecotours, cultural tours, food tours, photography tours, underwater diving, and snorkeling outings…they offer something for everyone.
+Most tours last 2-6 hours, including round-trip transport, gear, and an expert guide.

 Where do you see bison on Catalina Island?